mangalam-research/salve/README.rst

 Workbench.
 It can be seen in action in `wed
 <https://github.com/mangalam-research/wed>`_.

-Salve is currently used to validate schemas generated from the `TEI standard
-<http://www.tei-c.org/>`_, schemas derived from this standard, and custom
-schemas.
-We've also validated files that use the DocBook v5.0 schema.
-We want to support as much Relax NG as reasonably possible, but it currently has the following limitations:
+Salve is used for validating XML with custom Relax NG schemas.
+We've also validated files that use the `TEI standard <http://www.tei-c.org/>`_ and the DocBook v5.0 schema.
+We want to support as much Relax NG as reasonably possible, but salve currently has the following limitations:

 * XML Schema types ``ENTITY`` and ``ENTITIES`` are treated as a ``string``.